14 Best Places for Shopping in London

 Liberty is the most historic and overtly gorgeous department store on Regent Street.
 An iconic building that dates to the early 1920s, this Tudor Revival is a Grade II listed masterpiece worthy of a look, if only to gasp at its inner grandeur.
 Inside, you'll find hand-painted prints designed in-house, as well as a wide selection of luxury jewelry, clothing, home goods, cosmetics, and purses.

 Hamleys is a must-visit for those traveling with kids.
 The most famous toy shop in London, it was built in 1881 and has been enchanting kids of all ages ever since.
 Head inside to see demonstrations of nail art, holographic stickers, drones, and more.
-You won't leave empty handed.
+This is one of the best places to visit for families, and trust us, you won't leave empty handed.

-Other noteworthy shops include Anthropologie, Desigual, Apple, and Ted Baker.
+Other noteworthy shops include Anthropologie, Apple, and Ted Baker.

 Closest Tube Stations: Oxford Circus, Piccadilly Circus